If you’re buying a new car or a used one, you will likely face the decision of whether or not to purchase an extended warranty.

 • You may save money.
 If your car needs a very costly repair that’s covered under your extended warranty, you could save money.
 Instead of paying the entire bill out of pocket, you’d only be responsible for covering the deductible (if you have one) and then the warranty provider would pay for all or most of the rest.

 • It provides peace of mind.
-If you’re worried about how you’d cover a car repair bill, having an extended warranty can make you feel less stressed about something going wrong with your car.
+If you’re worried about how you would cover a car repair bill, having an extended warranty can make you feel less money stress over something going wrong with your car.
 If your plan also incorporates roadside assistance, you won’t have to worry about breaking down on the road.

 • It can make your car more attractive to a future buyer.
 If you plan to sell your car down the road, a transferable warranty can make your car more appealing to prospective buyers.